databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/UCEDeployment/CloudStorageAccessRequirements/GCP.md

 * `databricks-<workspace-id>` - stores system data that is generated as you use various Databricks features.
 This bucket includes notebook revisions, job run details, command results, and Spark logs
 * `databricks-<workspace-id>-system` - contains workspace’s root storage for the Databricks File System (DBFS).
-Your DBFS root bucket is not intended for storage of production customer data.
+Your DBFS root bucket is not intended for storage of production data.

 Follow the [databricks-docs](https://docs.gcp.databricks.com/administration-guide/workspace/create-workspace.html#secure-the-workspaces-gcs-buckets-in-your-project)
 to get more information on these buckets.